 KAVLI INSTITUTE FOR ASTRONOMY AND ASTROPHYSICS, PEKING UNIVERSITY

-The Kavli Institute for Astronomy and Astrophysics (KIAA) at Peking University (PKU), Beijing, China invites applications for up to 10 postdoctoral research positions to participate in the Black hole-Host Lifecycle Evolution (BHOLE) project.
-The term of the appointment is for two years, with possible extension up to four years, subject to availability of funding and satisfactory performance.
+The Kavli Institute for Astronomy and Astrophysics (KIAA) at Peking University (PKU), Beijing, China invites applications for up to 6 postdoctoral research positions to participate in the PKU-KIAA Innovation NSFC Group (PKING) project (see http://kiaa.pku.edu.cn/pking).
+Led by Luis C. Ho, PKING is a long-term program funded by the National Science Foundation of China devoted to new core initiatives in astrophysics at KIAA and the PKU Department of Astronomy.
+The term of the appointment is for two years, with possible extension up to four years, subject to satisfactory performance.

 RANK: Postdoctoral fellow.